Reasonable Faith Baltimore

 This diagram compares a deductive argument form with an inductive

-Inductive arguments (the backbone of science) operates differently from deductive ones.
+Inductive arguments—the backbone of science—operate differently from deductive ones.
 Rather than being judged as valid or invalid, the premises of an inductive argument are evaluated as strong or weak.
 These premises begin with specific observations and move toward broader generalizations.
-When the premises offer strong support, and the reasoning is clear, the conclusion is considered cogent; when the support is weak or incomplete, the conclusion becomes uncogent.
-Even in the best cases, however, inductive conclusions never offer absolute certainty—they offer probability, not proof.
+When the premises provide strong support and the reasoning is clear, the conclusion is considered cogent; when the support is weak or incomplete, the conclusion becomes uncogent.
+Even in the best cases, however, inductive conclusions never offer absolute certainty—they provide probability, not proof.

 This distinction is essential for understanding scientific reasoning.
 Science relies almost entirely on inductive logic.
 Scientists gather evidence, identify patterns, develop hypotheses, and construct theories that best explain the available data.
-The more evidence that supports a theory, the more confident we become in it—but this confidence never rises to 100 percent certaint,certaintyy.
+The more evidence that supports a theory, the more confidence we have in it—but this confidence never reaches 100 percent certainty.
 Scientific conclusions are always open to revision as new data emerges.
 In this way, inductive argumentation forms the backbone of the scientific method.

-Dr. Neil deGrasse Tyson famously stated, “The nice thing about science is it’shighly true, whether or not you believe in it.” deGrasse is brilliant, but he knows better.
+Dr. Neil deGrasse Tyson famously stated, “The nice thing about science is that it’s true whether or not you believe in it.”
+DeGrasse Tyson is brilliant, but he knows better.
 Science does not prove things in the absolute sense.
-Instead, it builds models that are supported by the best available evidence.
-These models can be extremely reliable, but they remain open to refinement or replacement.
+Instead, it builds models supported by the best available evidence.
+These models can be extremely reliable, yet they remain open to refinement or replacement.

 One of the most significant scientific models in my lifetime is the Big Bang model.
 Decades of observations—from cosmic microwave background radiation to galactic redshifts—strongly support it, and recent data from the James Webb Space Telescope has added further evidence.
-Yet even with this growing body of support, scientists do not claim the Big Bang model is unquestionably or permanently true.
-They claim it is the best explanation we currently have, and they continue to test it against new discoveries.
+Even so, scientists do not claim that the Big Bang model is unquestionably or permanently true.
+They claim it is the best explanation currently available, and they continue to test it against new discoveries.

-It is human nature to desire absolute certainty, but outside of mathematics—which deals in proofs and logical necessities—absolute certainty is rare.
-Science does not provide unshakable truths; it provides the most reliable, evidence-based explanations available at any given time.
-Its strength lies not in claiming final answers but in its willingness to revise them Scientific knowledge grows not because it is unquestionable, but because it is always open to questioning.n't
+Human beings naturally desire absolute certainty, but outside of mathematics—which deals in proofs and logical necessity—such certainty is rare.
+Science does not provide unshakable truths; it provides the most reliable, evidence-based explanations available at a given time.
+Its strength lies not in claiming final answers, but in its willingness to revise them.
+Scientific knowledge advances not because it is unquestionable, but because it is always open to questioning.

 Powered by